UFFPedroBorges/hercules-docs/Supported-Platforms.md

 | CentOS 5 | *unsupported*  |                        |                      |
 | RHEL 5   | *unsupported*  |                        |                      |

-(2): It's recommended to upgrade the development tools to include GCC 4.7 or newer.
+(2): It's recommended to upgrade the development tools to include GCC 4.9 or newer (devtoolset-3 or newer).

 ## Ubuntu Server